Der Weg zum Jagdschein

 I will be tested on all five topics here as well, this time in front of a panel of judges.
 This could involve a walk through the hunting ground with a hunting simulation in which I have to tell how it should be properly handled.
 I will be required to identify hunting dog breeds, game animals, internal organs of game, plants, and trees from photos, models, or in the field.
 I am as yet unsure if I will need to actually "field dress" an animal during this portion of the test.

-If I pass that test, I will then be able to apply for my Waffenschein [gun license] and my Jagdschein [hunting license].
+If I pass that test, I will then be able to apply for my Jagdschein [hunting license] and then a Waffenbesitzkarte [license to own a gun].
 If I do not feel confident with the guns and shooting, I can skip that part of the test, and passing the other two sections, I could then get an eingeschränkter Jagdschein [limited hunting license].
 That would be enough for me to then pursue my Falknerschein [falconer's license].

 Hunting in Wisconsin